citrix/ShareFile-PowerShell/README.md

 ShareFile-PowerShell
 ====================
 The ShareFile PowerShell SDK is a PowerShell snap-in that provides support for saving a user login for use in scripts, provides access to the ShareFile API, and also a provider that can be used within PowerShell to map to a ShareFile account.

+Download release v1.0 here: https://github.com/citrix/ShareFile-PowerShell/releases/tag/v1.0

 INSTALLATION
 To install the snap-in, just download the files in the "ShareFileSnapIn\bin\Release" folder and then follow these steps:
 1. Right-click each .dll, select "Properties" and Unblock the DLL
 2. Open a command prompt or PowerShell window as Administrator
 3. Navigate to the directory where you copied the binaries